Vic7or/MyPlaces_flutter/README.md

 * Dart version : 2.7.2

 ## Setup
-To run this project, install it locally using flutter:
+To run this project, first clone it wherever you want then install it locally using flutter:

 ```
 $ cd ../MyPlaces_flutter